Former Surfside Lifesaving Station To Become Synagogue For Nantucket's Jewish Congregation

 “Blue Flag brought the project to a shovel-ready status for a full restoration and continued hospitality use,” Sanford said in a prepared statement in February 2023.
 “Ultimately, we aren't going to be able to give the Star of the Sea the level of attention that we believe it deserves at this time, so we are seeking a new steward who will carry forward our vision to back the grandeur of this one-of-a-kind property."

 Before putting it on the open market, however, Blue Flag stated it would give some island-based entities the first crack at it.
 But when Egan Maritime bowed out of any potential acquisition, the town stepped up to explore a purchase of the property, given its historical significance.
-Members of the Select Board and town administration met in numerous closed-door executive sessions to discuss buying the former lifesaving station, and in December 2023 they secured a $6 million purchase and sale agreement with Blue Flag that was contingent upon a vote at Town Meeting.
+Members of the Select Board and town administration met in numerous closed-door executive sessions to discuss buying the former lifesaving station, and in December 2023 they secured a $6 million purchase and sale agreement with Blue Flag that was contingent upon the vote at 2024 Town Meeting that ultimately failed.

-In the aftermath of the sale in 2020, the Select Board voted to transfer an existing preservation restriction on the property - which prevents any alterations to the exterior of the original lifesaving building - from the Nantucket Historic District Commission to the Nantucket Preservation Trust.
+In the aftermath of the sale to Blue Flag that year, the Select Board voted to transfer an existing preservation restriction on the property - which prevents any alterations to the exterior of the original lifesaving building - from the Nantucket Historic District Commission to the Nantucket Preservation Trust.

 “A preservation easement is an excellent preservation tool, as the restriction runs with the deed, regardless of who the owner of the protected building is,” Nantucket Preservation Trust executive director Mary Bergman told the Current at the time.
 “The preservation easement on the Star of the Sea Lifesaving Station and historic buildings at 31 Western Ave ensures there will be no changes to the exterior appearance of these important buildings without approval of NPT and the Historic District Commission.
 We look forward to working with the next steward of these structures significant to Nantucket’s history."